econia-labs/econia/src/move/econia/doc/market.md

 Order restriction and price are checked, then user's available and ceiling asset counts are checked, verifying that the given market exists.
-The corresponding order book is borrowed, the order size is checked against the min size for the market, and the market underwriter ID is checked.
+The corresponding order book is borrowed, base and quote type arguments are verified, the order size is checked against the min size for the market, and the market underwriter ID is checked.
 The price is checked for the given order side to determine if the spread is crossed, and if not, order aborts if restriction is fill-or-abort.
 If spread is not crossed, order aborts if restriction is post-or-abort.

 The amount of base units, ticks, and quote units required to fill the order size are checked for overflow conditions, and